arnavgautam/TreeHacks2015/HOLs/HOL-ServiceBusTopics/HOL.md

 	_Sending a message_

 1. Check that the message arrived to the **AllMessages** subscription.
-You should see that the message counter of the subscription is incremented to **1**.
+Notice that the message counter of the subscription has changed to **1**.

 	![Message arrived to subscription](Images/message-arrived-to-subscription.png?raw=true)